Department website: https://engineering.jhu.edu/ams/academics/graduate-studies/

 - A course grade of B- or better is required to meet all course requirements.
 One grade of C/C+, is permitted to count towards program requirements.
 Consult the Department/Program website for additional information regarding Minimum Grade Requirements and the Academic Probation Policy.

-- Courses cannot be double-counted for different requirements (even if they appear in several core areas).
+- Courses cannot be double-counted for different requirements (even if they appear in several core and/or elective areas).

 - All students are required to submit a program plan for review.
 If any deviations are made from this plan, students are required to submit an updated plan for review.